Facts about energy costs and Local Access Fees

 • Amount of electricity consumed

 The distribution cost is approved by the Alberta Utilities Commission.
-The City uses the monthly regulated rate option (RRO) (also approved by the Alberta Utilities Commission) on the individual customer usage in calculating the local access fee for all customers (RRO customers and those on a contract).
-This means that the percentage of your bill attributed to the LAF may vary depending on what price you pay for electricity.
+The City uses the monthly RRO* on the personal customer usage in calculating the LAF.
+This means the percentage of your bill attributed to the LAF may vary.
+The percentage changes depending on what price you pay for electricity.

 RRO (no electrical contract) Contract